 What software do I need?

 This isn't as easy a question to answer as it seems because one person's preferences in software are not necessarily going to be the same as the next person's.
 It's also matters who your clients are and what profession/field/industry they are in (this is called a target market).
 For example, someone who works with attorneys may need specialized practice management software, whereas someone who doesn't won't need that at all.
 You see?

 RESOURCE: Here's a blog post with some basics that will be helpful in getting started: Dear Danielle: What Software Do I Need for an Administrative Support Business?

 RESOURCE: Want to know how to determine your target market and find clients?
-Download our tool: How to Choose Your Target Market
+Download our free guide: How to Choose Your Target Market